christopherdebeer/Hub.js/README.md

 	// create out instance
 	var myHub = new Hub()

-	// create an entiry and give it a value myHub.set("name", "Christopher")
+	// create an entity and give it a value myHub.set("name", "Christopher")

 	// create an entity but with no value